St. Thomas Aquinas did not bequeath to the world extensive treatises on the topic of beauty.

 "Beauty is that which pleases upon being seen."
 Yet we must not forget the role that the eyes of love play in helping us see the true beauty that exists beneath the skin of every human being.
 If beauty will save the world, it is because beauty presupposes love and points in the direction of wisdom.

 Donald DeMarco.
 "Can Beauty Save the World?"
 Lay Witness (November/December, 2009): 16-17.

 Reprinted with permission of Lay Witness.

 Lay Witness is the flagship publication of Catholics United for the Faith.
 Featuring articles written by leaders in the Catholic Church, each issue of Lay Witness keeps you informed on current events in the Church, the Holy Father's intentions for the month, and provides formation through biblical and catechetical articles with real-life applications for everyday Catholics.

-Donald DeMarco is adjunct professor at Holy Apostles College and Seminary and Professor Emeritus at St. Jerome's University in Waterloo Ontario.
-Donald DeMarco continues to work as a corresponding member of the Pontifical Academy for Life.
+Donald DeMarco is adjunct professor at Holy Apostles College and Seminary and professor emeritus at St. Jerome's University in Waterloo Ontario.
+He is a regular columnist for the Saint Austin Review.
 DeMarco is the author of twenty books, including Reflections on the Covid-19 Pandemic: A Search for Understanding, How to Remain Sane in a World That is Going Mad, Poetry That Enters the Mind and Warms the Heart, The Heart of Virtue, The Many Faces of Virtue, and Architects Of The Culture Of Death.
 Donald DeMarco is on the Advisory Board of The Catholic Education Resource Center.Copyright © 2009 Lay Witness

 back to top